V3D4NTH/Grape/README.md

 ## Make It Your Own
-To use DirtyBit, your system must have [Rust](https://www.rust-lang.org/tools/install) installed.
+To use Grape, your system must have [Rust](https://www.rust-lang.org/tools/install) installed.

 -  Clone the repository:
 ```sh